Schaka/janitorr/README.md

 - Jellyfin does NOT provide viewing stats like Plex, so we go by file age in the *arrs - unless you provide access to JellyStat
 - Jellyfin/Emby and Jellyseerr are not required, but if you don't supply them, you may end up with orphaned folders,  metadata, etc
 - Only one of Jellyfin or Emby can be enabled at a time
-- **If file system access isn't given, files currently still seeding may be deleted**
+- **If file system access isn't given, files currently still seeding may be deleted by the Sonarr/Radarr**

 ### Note to developers